 - Act quickly - by submitting a bid early, you will seem keen, reliable and like a buyer who will keep the process moving quickly.

-- Don’t panic - despite the fast pace, don’t panic.
+- Don’t panic or overbid - despite the fast pace, don’t panic.
 You don’t want to submit a bid you cannot afford to take some time to think through your offer.

 - Get your finances in order - this shows your intent and that you’re a reliable bidder.
 Make sure you have a mortgage in principle if required.
 This will also help you know what you can and can not afford so you don’t overbid.